How do I get involved? (students and schools)

-What do Sports Clubs have to do with a career in the law or accountancy?
+What do Sports Clubs have to do with a career in the law, finance or business?

 The world of professional sport has a unique perspective on the psychology of resilience and goal achievement which adds an invaluable element to the programme.

-SMBP has commissioned its own resilience and goal achievement module written by our Volunteer Patron Mark Soden (Elite Performance Coach and ex professional rugby star) which takes the techniques used to help players understand teamwork, leadership and resilience and morphs these into a toolkit to help students to navigate the challenges of pursuing a career in law and accountancy.
+SMBP has commissioned its own resilience and goal achievement module written by our Volunteer Patron Mark Soden (Elite Performance Coach and ex professional rugby star) which takes the techniques used to help players understand teamwork, leadership and resilience and morphs these into a toolkit to help students to navigate the challenges of pursuing a professional career in business, such as law or finance.

 Clubs are invited to a ‘train the trainer’ camp led by Mark and supported by Dan Hipkiss (Leicester Tigers and former England player) thus enabling SMBP to grow without the need for a core delivery team but at the same time maintaining a uniform quality experience for the students.

-Do all the students on the programme want to go into law or accountancy?
+Do all the students on the programme want to go into law or finance?

-The aim of the programme is to break down social and psychological barriers that might stop students from considering a career in professional services, but this does not mean that only students who want to go into law and accounting are accepted on the programme.
+The aim of the programme is to break down social and psychological barriers that might stop students from considering a career in professional services, but this does not mean that only students who want to go into law and finance are accepted on the programme.

-Ultimately, even if a participant decides that a career in law or accountancy is not for them, we consider the programme to have been successful in enabling that student to take informed decisions about their future and improving their understanding of business – this has led SMBP to also create a pool of coaches from across the businesses who participate thus ensuring we can support those whose futures lay outside of the legal and accountancy professions.
+Ultimately, even if a participant decides that a career in law or finance is not for them, we consider the programme to have been successful in enabling that student to take informed decisions about their future and improving their understanding of business – this has led SMBP to also create a pool of coaches from across the businesses who participate thus ensuring we can support those whose futures lay outside of the legal and finance professions.

 How is the impact of the programme being measured?